-Lock WPS-PIN Check the box to lock WPS using the PIN method.
-If this option Method: is selected, wireless clients will only be able to use the WPS-PBC
+Lock WPS-PIN Check the box to disable WPS using the PIN method.
+If this option

+Setup: is selected, wireless clients will only be able to use the WPS-PBC connect to the extender.
+Click Reset PIN to Default to return the PIN to its factory default.
+Click Generate New PIN to randomly generate a new PIN.

-(Push-button Connection) method.
+(push-button connection) method.